-To what extent does the government assess the potential impacts of existing and prepared legal acts (regulatory impact assessments, RIA)?
+Indicator RIA Application Question To what extent does the government assess the potential impacts of existing and prepared legal acts (regulatory impact assessments, RIA)?
 41 OECD and EU countries are sorted according to their performance on a scale from 10 (best) to 1 (lowest).
-This scale is tied to four qualitative evaluation levels.

-- 10-9 = RIA are applied to all new regulations and to existing regulations which are characterized by complex impact paths.
+This scale is tied to four qualitative evaluation levels. - 10-9 = RIA are applied to all new regulations and to existing regulations which are characterized by complex impact paths.
 RIA methodology is guided by common minimum standards. - 8-6 = RIA are applied systematically to most new regulations.
 RIA methodology is guided by common minimum standards. - 5-3 = RIA are applied in some cases.
 There is no common RIA methodology guaranteeing common minimum standards. - 2-1 = RIA are not applied or do not exist.

+New Zealand

+Score 10

-Score 10 New Zealand introduced a regulatory impact assessment (RIA) regime in the period 1997-2008.
+New Zealand established a regulatory impact assessment (RIA) regime in the period 1997-2008.
 The National Party government introduced guidelines in late 2009, with the effect that RIAs are systematically undertaken for any policy activity involving options that may result in a paper being submitted to the cabinet and may accordingly lead to draft legislation.
 This aims at restricting new regulations to those that the government sees as necessary, sensible and robust, while avoiding regulations that are ineffective and costly.
-The Labour-NZ First coalition implemented a number of routine updates and amendments to the legal framework.

 Treasury assumes a lead role on regulatory management.
 It is the national coordinating body on regulatory management, tasked with oversight of regulatory systems, including regulatory impact statements (RISs) and regulatory policy, that reports to the minister of finance and the minister for regulatory reform.
 The Parliamentary Counsel Office has the statutory function to develop all drafting instructions (other than for tax law).
 There are five other institutions that play important roles: Legislation Design and Advisory Committee; The Law Commission; The Productivity Commission; the Parliamentary Select Committees; and the Parliamentary Regulatory Review Committee.

+Citation:

 Cabinet Office Circular CO (09) 8: Regulatory Impact Analysis Requirements: New Guidance (Wellington: Cabinet Office 2009).
+Regulatory Impact Analysis Handbook (Wellington: The Treasury 2013).